ehsaanchanga/Random_Gif_Display/README.md

 This app is fully build with react js and  i have tried to develop it using custom hooks

-# To start type npm install and the npm start
+# To use it type npm install and the npm start in your terminal